dstults/Windows-OneConfig/README.md

 Simply select the ps1 files most related to what you're doing and then execute it after initial Windows install completes.

 # How to run script: Easy Mode
-1) Open PowerShell as Administrator!
+1) Open PowerShell as Administrator
-2) ...Then open this page in web browser or open a copy of ps1 in notepad.
+2) Browse to: https://github.com/DranKof/Windows-OneConfig  *or use thumbdrive with ps1 file
-3) Copy, Paste into Powershell.
+3) Copy, paste, wait, skim results, done
-Yay!

 # How to customize it?
 It's super easy!
 No functions, no questions, just comment-uncomment.